jeff-regier/Celeste.jl/README.md

 Celeste.jl finds and characterizes stars and galaxies in astronomical images.
-It implements variational inference for a generative model of the images, as described in
+It implements variational inference for the generative model described in

 > [Jeffrey Regier, Andrew Miller, Jon McAuliffe, Ryan Adams, Matt Hoffman,
 > Dustin Lang, David Schlegel, and Prabhat.
 “Celeste: Variational inference for
 > a generative model of astronomical images”.
-In: *Proceedings of the 32nd In-
+In: *Proceedings of the 32nd
-> ternational Conference on Machine Learning (ICML)*.
+> International Conference on Machine Learning (ICML)*.
 2015.](
 > http://www.stat.berkeley.edu/~jeff/publications/regier2015celeste.pdf)

 #### License